About Myotonic Goats

 called myotonia congenital, when they are startled or overly excited, their muscles experience prolonged

-contractions causing them to fall over.
+contractions causing them to stiffen (or freeze in place).
+If the goat loses its balance, it will fall over.
 Once their muscles relax, they jump up and are off again.
-They

-This behavior in no way affects their health.
+The myotonia condition that causes these goats to stiffen and/or faint in no way affects their health or causes them pain.
 It is strictly a muscle condition and does not affect

 Danks Acres Oreo (Krissie)

-They are also less vocal than other breeds of goats.
+They are less vocal than other breeds of goats.
 If you stop to think about it, if you cannot effectively run away from predators, why would you announce to them that you are there?
 This is not to say that they are speechless.
-They just seem to save their “baabaa’s” for when there is something to baa about, like dinner.
+They just seem to save their “baa, baa’s” for when there is something to baa about, like dinner.

 Myotonic does are